dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `PASSKEYENTRY <connection_index> <accept> <passkey>`

-For example, to accept pairing at connection index 0 with passkey 123456:
+For example, to accept pairing at connection index 0 with passkey 945553:

 `PASSKEYENTRY 0 1 945553`

+Note the passkey to enter is presented on the display of the Peripheral.

 When the procedure is complete, a message indicationg so will be printed to the terminal: